It's so simple that even folks who are just starting out can do it themselves with minimal carpentry experience.

 + Installs faster and easier than plug style systems.

 + Simple, carefree maintenance.

-+ Easily retrofit old 2x2 wood railings without dismantling the existing railing.
++ Easily retrofit the old 2x2 pickets on wood railings without dismantling the existing railing.

 + You will love the elegant architectural style and design.